Looking for more information? Here’s everything you should need.

 Tracey Cameron, Senior Manager, Corporate Climate Engagement - Ceres said: "The energy transition is here, but transparent financial reporting for climate risk has not kept pace, leaving investors unable to manage portfolio risk.
 Climate risk and financial risk are inseparable, yet even the companies most vulnerable to impacts of the energy transition fail to make that link in their financial reports.
 Audit committees, auditors and regulators need to urgently rise to the challenge and require companies to fill in the gaps."

-Investors are Flying Blind as over 70% of reviewed companies and 80% of auditors fail to disclose climate risk in the financials
+Investors are Flying Blind as over 70% of reviewed companies and 80% of auditors fail to disclose climate-related risks in the financials

 Despite significant financial risks faced from the climate crisis, and net-zero pledges made by many we found little evidence that companies or their auditors considered climate-related matters in the 2020 financial statements.